ibm-cloud-docs/mas-ms/maintenance.md

 Maintenance Windows generally apply to production environments only.

-Standard maintenance times are planned twice monthly, in a 6 hour window from 21:00 to 03:00 UTC Saturday / Sunday.
+Standard maintenance times are planned twice monthly, using a variable 4 to 40 hour maintenance window from 21:00 to 03:00 UTC Saturday / Sunday.

 The IBM Maximo Application Suite Managed Services team may choose to use all, some, or none of the planned maintenance windows and will proactively notify customers 5-10 days prior to any outage that will be taken.